The Difference Between Dementia And Alzheimer's Disease: A Guide For Families And Caregivers

 What is dementia?

-Dementia is not a specific illness but a collection of symptoms that point to a decline in cognitive abilities.
+Dementia is not a specific illness but a group of symptoms that point to a decline in cognitive abilities.
 This decline can show up in different ways, including memory loss, difficulty with reasoning, and challenges with communication.

 Dementia symptoms can manifest in subtle ways.
 Symptoms can include difficulties with short-term memory, language, problem-solving, and other cognitive functions.
 These symptoms result from changes in brain cells.
 Various types of dementia exist, each with unique characteristics and causes.